TesslateAI/Agent-Builder/README.md

 - **Runtime Selection**: Models specified in `data.model` field
 - **Dynamic Switching**: Change models without code modifications

-## 🤝 Contributing
+## Contributing

 Contributions are highly welcome!
-Whether it's bug reports, feature requests, documentation improvements, or code contributions, we'd love to see how you can help make Tesslate Studio even better.
+Whether it's bug reports, feature requests, documentation improvements, or code contributions, we'd love to see how you can help make Agent-Builder even better.

 Please feel free to open an issue to discuss your ideas or submit a pull request.